junxit/us-congress-bills-116/metadata.md

 - 2019-01-11 — Introduced in House
 - 2019-01-11 — Introduced in House
 - 2019-01-11 — Referred to the House Committee on Natural Resources.
+- 2019-02-05 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2019-09-19 — Subcommittee Hearings Held.
+- 2020-01-15 — Committee Consideration and Mark-up Session Held.
+- 2020-01-15 — Ordered to be Reported by Unanimous Consent.
+- 2020-01-15 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2020-06-04 — Placed on the Union Calendar, Calendar No. 341.
+- 2020-06-04 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-427.
+- 2020-06-04 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-427.